-Police officers are supposed to maintain social order.
-But they're not above the law.
-In fact, in the course of doing their job, police officers sometimes break the law by becoming violent themselves, or engaging in another form of misconduct.
-They're not allowed to get away with it by hiding behind an official badge.
+Police officers are called on to maintain social order, but they’re not above the law.
+In the course of doing their job, police officers sometimes break the law by becoming violent themselves or engaging in another form of misconduct.
+They are not allowed to get away with it by hiding behind a badge.

 Police Misconduct May Have Roots In Another Criminal Charge

 Often, police misconduct cases arise in conjunction with other criminal charges.
 For example, someone could be arrested in a domestic violence situation or during another violent act.
 If a police officer uses excessive force when intervening to quell the original violence, this could constitute police misconduct.
 Our firm, Jacobs & Dow, LLC, is prepared to represent clients who are dealing with both a criminal charge and a potential police misconduct case.